1-Ankit-Singh/Communication-Hub/README.md

 •	Flexbox layout
 •	Other default libraries

-and News API from news.org and Google Book API
+-> News API from news.org and Google Book API